-MA, Emancipatory Leadership for Schools
+MA, Emancipatory Leadership

 Emancipatory school leadership approaches create organizational cultures to reflect the diversity of experience and knowledge within school communities through collaborative approaches to deconstruct power systems, challenge inequitable practices and policies, and cultivate community cultural wealth.

 Apply by May 15 to begin your 14-month transformation starting Summer 2020.
 New admits will each receive a $3500 scholarship!

 This new Master’s Degree is targeted to begin in Summer 2020 and designed to work in partnership with county LEAP programs to build upon the skills LEAP graduates bring to school settings.
 The program contains the following features: